 - In a large bowl, mix the first five ingredients.
 Pour into a greased 25-30cm baking pan.
 A large pie pan or a springform pan work well.
 Let sit for one hour for semolina to soak in the liquid.

-- While cake is soaking, bring water and sugar to a simmer, turn off heat.
+- While cake is soaking, bring water and sugar to a simmer, let simmer for five minutes, turn off heat.
 When cool, add lemon juice.

 - After one hour, cut semolina cake into your pattern of choice.
 Place blanched, peeled almonds in a decorative pattern.
 You can use either whole almonds or slivers.